futel/dialplan-functions/doc/test.md

 Note that these will cause side effects like log generation.

 - source venv/bin/activate
-- cd app
-- pytest itest
+- pytest app/itest

 # Smoke API client integration test

-These manual tests are waitng to be converted to the itest tests.
+These manual tests are to be converted to the itest tests.

 Note that these will cause side effects like log generation.